mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L3-Git_Github.md

 ![](./Assets/merge_confil3.png)

-* If there is the change in same part of same file differenty in two branches that we are merging, then git conflits occus, to clear this u need to go into that particular file and can fix the problem
+* If there is the change in same part of same file differently in two branches that we are merging, then git conflicts occurs, to clear this u need to go into that particular file and can fix the problem

 ### Issues in Git
-* It allow you to collobrate,track changes,communicate what need to be done in the repostries more effectively,can rise the issue about the project.
+* It allow you to collaborate,track changes,communicate what need to be done in the repositories more effectively,can raise the issue about the project.
 And action can also be taken for these issues

 1. Click on Issue tab